 5 reasons to live in Northampton

-One-hour journey times to London
+One-hour journey times into London

 Long and fascinating history

-Lots of regeneration work
+Plenty of regeneration underway

 Do you agree with our list?
 Let us know in the comments if there’s anything we’ve missed...